Akillot/MultiCLIA/documentation/Extension_Guideline.md

 ---

-# How to Create an Extension in MultiCLIA?
+# How to Create an extension in MultiCLIA?

-## Step 0: Download MultiCLIA (If Not Installed)
+## Step 0: Download MultiCLIA (If not installed)

 If you already have MultiCLIA installed, you can skip this step.
 Otherwise, follow the instructions in the [README](https://github.com/Akillot/MultiCLIA/blob/master/README.md) to download and set up the application.

 ---

-## Step 1: Open MultiCLIA in Your IDE
+## Step 1: Open MultiCLIA in your IDE
 Open MultiCLIA in your preferred IDE, such as **IntelliJ IDEA**, **Eclipse**, or any other Java-compatible environment.

 ---

-## Step 2: Navigate to the Extensions Folder
+## Step 2: Navigate to the extensions folder

 Go to:
 ```sh
 src/main/java/core/ui/extensions